octokit/octokit-next.js/packages/endpoint/README.md

     version: "ghes-3.0",
   },
 });
-// Set cursor in the route argument and press `Ctrl + Enter` to get a type ahead for all GHES 3.0 REST API endpoints
+// Set cursor in the route argument and press `Ctrl + Space` to get a type ahead for all GHES 3.0 REST API endpoints

 const requestOptions = endpoint("GET /admin/users/{username}", {
   request: {